We've upgraded our system! Please take a moment to reset your AOA password by clicking LOGIN and following the instructions.

 OMP Report

-Produced annually, the AOA’s Osteopathic Medical Profession (OMP) Report examines expansion and growth within the osteopathic medical profession, as well as the vitally important role DOs play in the broader healthcare landscape.
-Read on for an overview of the latest demographics and trends related to the practice of osteopathic medicine in the U.S.
+The AOA’s Osteopathic Medical Profession (OMP) Report provides an annual update on the expansion and growth within the osteopathic medical profession.
+Read on for a summary of current demographics and trends related to the practice of osteopathic medicine in 2023.

 Click to view full report